 - How do you feel after giving into the temptations?
 Do you feel impure, stressed, guilty and, or selfish?

-- Do you foresee any stress that leads you to giving into these temptations?
+- Are there stresses or boredom that lead you to giving into these temptations?

-- Do you think that you have been allowing yourself to be conned and deceived?
+- Do you think that you have been allowing yourself to be deceived by temptation?

 - What will happen if you continue sinful and evil behavior unto death or judgment?